mshahmirkhan/Bulk-whatsApp-messages-sender-/README.md

 # Bulk-whatsApp-messages-sender-
-This bot sent a bulk messages on whatsapp .
+This bot sent a bulk messages on whatsapp .User just have to enter the numbers which he want to sent a perticular message .

+Thanks